KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 ## Where is the data stored?

-All data is stored in a data center in Ireland (soon to be in Switzerland) in an SQL database and partly information is cached in log files to recover data in an emergency.
+All data is stored in a EU data center in Ireland in an SQL database.
-It is automatically backed up every 5-10 min.
+It is automatically backed-up every 5-10 min.

 ## How does the data get from the devices to the WebApp?